simply-kurt/linuxcnc/electronui/README.md

 closing `});` at the end of the file.
 A truncated file from an old build can trigger this syntax error.

+The tests in `__tests__/renderer.test.js` verify that the UI loads correctly and that `public/renderer.js` ends with the required closing line.
+Run `npm test` after installing dependencies to ensure the file has not been truncated.

 The UI is rendered by a small React component in `public/renderer.js`.
 The exposed `electronAPI`, `React`, and `ReactDOM` objects are provided by `preload.js` so no bundling step is necessary.
 The single `App` component displays a connect button,